-PlanScore, which evaluates maps for partisan fairness, gives two readings on the efficiency gap metric.7 When not factoring in the status of incumbents, PlanScore gives the Citizens' Map an efficiency gap of 3.5% in favor of Republicans.8 This means Republicans would win an extra 3.5% of 17 seats, or an extra half-seat.
-When factoring incumbency, there is a 0.2% gap in favor of Republicans.9 For reference, the overturned 2011 map was +19% R10 (worth about 3 extra seats) and the 2018 remedial map was +3% R.11
+PlanScore, which evaluates maps for partisan fairness, gives two readings on the efficiency gap metric.
+When not factoring in the status of incumbents, PlanScore gives the Citizens' Map an efficiency gap of 3.5% in favor of Republicans.
+This means Republicans would win an extra 3.5% of 17 seats, or an extra half-seat.
+When factoring incumbency, there is a 0.2% gap in favor of Republicans.
+For reference, the overturned 2011 map was +19% R10 (worth about 3 extra seats) and the 2018 remedial map was +3% R. The seats was extra seats).